 • Make sure to cut all of your vegetables into similar sized pieces so that they cook at the same rate.

-• This soup stays fresh in the refrigerator for up to 3 days.
+• Leftovers of this hamburger soup stay fresh in the refrigerator for up to 3 days.
 Reheat it in the microwave or over low heat on the stove top.

 I love this recipe as-is, but you can absolutely add other ingredients into the mix to customize the soup to your tastes.